Kernel DMA Protection

 Do Microsoft drivers support DMA-remapping?

-In Windows 10 1803 and beyond, the Microsoft inbox drivers for USB XHCI (3.x) Controllers, Storage AHCI/SATA Controllers, and Storage NVMe Controllers support DMA Remapping.
+The Microsoft inbox drivers for USB XHCI (3.x) Controllers, Storage AHCI/SATA Controllers, and Storage NVMe Controllers support DMA Remapping.

 Do drivers for non-PCI devices need to be compatible with DMA-remapping?